Chart Color Schemes

 Residential development activity is slightly higher than average within Middle Ridge when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Middle Ridge has seen approximately 45 new homes approved annually.
-Over the past five financial years (FY-21 to FY-25), around 227 homes were approved, with an additional 14 approved in FY-26 so far.
-Each dwelling built over these years has resulted in an average of 2.9 new residents per year, indicating strong demand that supports property values.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Middle Ridge has seen approximately 45 new homes approved annually.
+Over the past five financial years, between FY21 and FY25, around 227 homes were approved, with a further 14 approved in FY26 so far.
+Each dwelling built has resulted in an average of 2.9 new residents per year over these five years, indicating strong demand that supports property values.

-New homes are being constructed at an average value of $616,000, targeting the premium market with high-end developments.
-This financial year (FY-26), Middle Ridge has registered $2.6 million in commercial approvals, reflecting its residential character.
-Comparatively, Middle Ridge's development levels per person are similar to the rest of Queensland, maintaining market equilibrium with surrounding areas.
+New homes are being constructed at an average expected cost value of $616,000, reflecting a focus on the premium market with high-end developments.
+This financial year, $2.6 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to the rest of Queensland, Middle Ridge has similar development levels per person, maintaining market equilibrium consistent with surrounding areas.
 However, building activity has slowed in recent years.
-The current new building activity comprises 46.0% detached houses and 54.0% medium and high-density housing.
+Recent new building activity shows 46.0% detached houses and 54.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.

-This shift from the area's existing housing (currently 93.0% houses) suggests decreasing availability of developable sites and reflects changing lifestyles, with a growing need for diverse, affordable housing options.
-The current development environment in Middle Ridge is quiet and low-activity, with an estimated 437 people per dwelling approval.
-Population forecasts indicate the area will gain approximately 685 residents by 2041, based on AreaSearch's latest quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+This shift from the area's existing housing composition of 93.0% houses indicates decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
+The estimated population per dwelling approval in Middle Ridge is 437 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Middle Ridge is forecasted to gain 683 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development